 M10.00: Idiopathic gout Multiple sites

+Uric acid crystals can be deposited in joints.
+When uric acid crystals are deposited in joints, the joints affected may become inflamed, or damaged in some other way.
 An inflammation in the joints can cause various symptoms.
 Typical is a swollen, painful joint.
 The skin above the joint may also be red.
 It may also no longer be possible to move the joint as usual.

 On medical documents, the ICD code is often appended by letters that indicate the diagnostic certainty or the affected side of the body.

 - Z: Condition after

 - A: Excluded diagnosis

 Provided by the non-profit organization “Was hab’ ich?” gemeinnützige GmbH on behalf of the Federal Ministry of Health (BMG).